 Associate Professor of Economics

-Dr. Santanu Chatterjee is an Associate Professor in the Department of Economics at The University of Georgia's Terry College of Business.
+Dr. Santanu Chatterjee is an Associate Professor in the Department of Economics and is currently serving as the Director of the Full-Time MBA Program at The University of Georgia's Terry College of Business.
 Prior to joining UGA's Economics Department in 2001, Dr. Chatterjee earned his PhD from the University of Washington.
 Dr. Chatterjee’s research interests lie at the intersection of economic growth and development, with a focus on foreign aid, the provision and financing of public goods, income inequality, and the external adjustment of developing countries.
 His teaching portfolio includes Macroeconomic Theory and International Economics in the PhD program, Business Micro- and Macroeconomics in the MBA program (Full-time and Professional), and International Trade, Intermediate Macroeconomics, and Economic Growth and Development in the undergraduate program.
 He is a three-time winner of the Economics Department’s George P. Swift Teaching Award and the Outstanding Faculty Award for Teaching from the Terry College of Business.
 He has also been a visiting scholar at the International Monetary Fund, the University of California at Berkeley, and the University of Hamburg and HWWI, in Germany.

 The Macroeconomic Consequences of Remittances (with B. Bahadir and T. Lebesmuehlbacher), April 2014.